Latest Sign (SIGN) News Update

 1. Major Token Unlock (28 April 2026)

 Overview: Sign's long-term vision, branded as S.I.G.N.
-(Sovereign Infrastructure for Global Nations), targets onboarding 300 million people by 2028 (xinxin).
-This involves scaling existing government partnerships in Kyrgyzstan, Sierra Leone, and Abu Dhabi for digital ID, CBDCs, and public record management.
+(Sovereign Infrastructure for Global Nations), aims to onboard 300 million people into the crypto world by 2028 (0xxinxinn).
+This goal is supported by existing government partnerships in Kyrgyzstan, Sierra Leone, and the UAE for digital IDs, CBDCs, and public record management.

 Conclusion